molily/molily.de/_posts/2023-11-11-full-circle-development.md

 <svg class="separator" aria-hidden="true"><use xlink:href="#ornament" /></svg>

 JavaScript made a difference in 2010 because user experience of websites lagged way behind that of native apps.
 Every interaction meant an interruption instead of a meaningful transition.
-Every web navigation lead to a blank white page, confusing and erratic loading behavior.
+Every web navigation led to a blank white page, confusing and erratic loading behavior.
 The browser caching was horrible.
 There was no back/forward cache, no multiprocess data fetching, processing and rendering.
 No caching of CSS and JavaScript parse trees, no JavaScript bytecode cache.
 There were no cross-page transitions (outside of Internet Explorer).

 At the web agency I work for, we used the new methods and tools to demonstrate our clients how smooth interactions on websites could work: Easy and quick browsing through content.
 Smooth transition between list and item and back.
 Animating dialogs.
 Loading new content automatically, live updates.
 Integrating interaction widgets and social media seamlessly.
 Authentication with single-sign on.